Skip to main content

 Check the Bike Tires

 Inspect your tires for wear, cuts, or punctures.
-Ensure they are properly inflated to the recommended pressure.
+Ensure they are correctly inflated to the recommended pressure.
 Replace worn-out tires and tubes to prevent potential flats while riding the roads.

 Check Tubeless Sealant

 Tubeless sealant is designed to seal punctures and maintain the airtight seal in tubeless tires.
-However, the sealant can dry up or coagulate over time, reducing its effectiveness.
+However, the adhesive can dry up or coagulate over time, reducing effectiveness.
 It’s a good practice to check your tubeless sealant periodically, especially if your wheels have been sitting unused for an extended period.

-One way to check the sealant level is by giving the wheels a shake and listening for fluid sloshing around inside the tire.
-If you hear fluid moving, it indicates that the sealant is still present and in a liquid state.
+One way to check the sealant level is to shake the wheels and listen for fluid sloshing around inside the tire.
+If you hear fluid moving, the sealant is still present and in a liquid state.

 Wheels